rainydio/wallet23/README.md

 ### Signing contract address

 Instead the hash that is signed is required to include contract address.
-This is to ensure that message cannot be replayed from or to a different contract (or same contract in different shard)that is using same public key and similar payload structure.
+This is to ensure that message cannot be replayed from or to a different contract (or same contract in different shard) that is using same public key and similar payload structure.

 ### Send raw message mode is set to 3

 There is no reason to allow user to set message flags.
 So the first two flags, that are absolutely required are used:

-- _+1 sender wants to pay transfer fees separately_ there is no-one else to pay those fees.
+- _+1 Sender wants to pay transfer fees separately._
+  There is no-one else to pay those fees.
-- _+2 any errors arising while processing this message during the action phase should be ignored_ otherwise state will be reverted, and a faulty external message can be replayed.
+- _+2 Any errors arising while processing this message during the action phase should be ignored._
+  Otherwise state will be reverted, and a faulty external message can be replayed.
-- _+64 messages that carry all the remaining value of the inbound message_ there is no value attached to inbound external message.
+- _+64 Messages that carry all the remaining value of the inbound message._
+  There is no value attached to inbound external message.
-- _+128 messages that are to carry all the remaining balance of the current smart contract_ although has potential use (quite dangerous) supporting it costs more gas that it can save.
+- _+128 Messages that are to carry all the remaining balance of the current smart contract._
+  Although has potential use (quite dangerous) supporting it costs more gas that it can save.

 ### Valid until for incoming message